 Marionette lines are wrinkles which extend vertically from the corners of your mouth and down your chin.
 If you imagine the joint in a marionette puppet which allows the mouth to open and close, these are your marionette lines!

-Dermal fillers can be very effective in returning volume to these areas of your skin and reducing the appearance of marionette lines.
+Dermal fillers as a marionette lines treatment can be very effective in returning volume to these areas of your skin and reducing the appearance of marionette lines.

 Can fillers help with nasolabial folds?